facundoms284/pos-inventory-system/README.md

 1. Once the server is running, navigate to http://localhost:3000 to ensure everything is working correctly.
 You should see a message saying "Hello world from express.
 All good.
 POS Inventory API".

 2. To acces the API documentation, go to http://localhost:3000/api-docs.

+3. You can also interact with the API using Postman, based on the documentation available at the /api-docs route.
+Import the API routes into Postman, configure the necessary JWT tokens for authentication, and perform requests such as registering users, managing products, and recording sales.

 ## Project Structure